simdjson/simdjson/README.md

 There is also a useful bash script to run `parsingcompetition` on several files at once: invoke `./scripts/parser.sh`.

+You can also benchmark the parsing and computation of content statistics over different JSON files using `parseandstatcompetition` as well as the script `./scripts/parseandstat.sh`.

+## Tools

+- `json2json mydoc.json` parses the document, constructs a model and then dumps back the result to standard output.
+- `json2json -d mydoc.json` parses the document, constructs a model and then dumps model (as a tape) to standard output.
+- `minify mydoc.json` minifies the JSON document, outputting the result to standard output.
+Minifying means to remove the unneeded white space charaters.

 ## Scope

 We provide a fast parser.
 It fully validates the input according to the various specifications.